effekseer/Effekseer/readme_runtime.txt

 =============
 -Compiled
 This directory contains compiled lib files.
-You can use these on VisualStudio 2012, 2013 or 2015.
+You can use these on VisualStudio 2015 or 2017.
-OpenGL version, however, is NOT available on VisualStudio 2012.

 Compiler Options are Multithread debug for Debug build and Multithread for Release one.